Table of Contents

 Throughout their career, every employee will face new challenges in the form of technology or concepts or both.
 It, therefore, becomes extremely essential to conduct training sessions regularly to keep employees abreast of the latest developments.
 This boosts their morale and self-confidence in taking on new challenges.

 Rewards and Recognition

 Rewards and recognition are the high points of any employee’s career.
-Giving rewards for goals achieved or targets met is a great way of recognizing an employee’s effort.
-Similarly, recognition and acknowledgment of a job well done or of an employee who has been particularly considerate and stepped up to help another at a difficult time are all praiseworthy.
+Giving rewards for goals achieved or targets met is a great, terrific way of recognizing an employee’s effort.
+Similarly, recognition and acknowledgement for a job well done or of an employee who has been particularly considerate and stepped up to help another at a tough time are all praiseworthy.
 Rewards need not necessarily be monetary or overly expensive gifts.
-They could be tokens of appreciation such as opting for the learning of their choice at subsidized rates or half a day off or such.
+They could be tokens of appreciation, such as opting for the learning of their choice at subsidized rates or half a day off or such.

 A social gathering does not essentially refer to a party in today’s setup.
-It could mean conducting various fun and meaningful activities for the teams such as cookery competition or book reading or showcasing talent.
-These activities can be conducted online as well keeping in mind remote teams too.
+It could mean conducting various fun and meaningful activities for the teams, such as cookery competitions, book reading or showcasing talent.
+These activities can be conducted online as well, keeping in mind remote teams too.
 These activities could involve family members and will give employees an opportunity to get to know and appreciate each other better.
 This will do wonders for team building.

 Moving from theory to practice in any field poses a very big challenge.
 Though employee engagement has been a trend in the previous decades, the level of employee engagement has hardly changed.
 Only 15% of workers are engaged at work globally.